deslay1/radar_instrument/README.md

 # Radar instrument

 This repository contains the necessary resources to build the radar instrument using a Raspberry Pi.
 To download via command-line: ``` git clone https://www.github.com/deslay1/radar_instrument ```

 Instrument design can be found in stl_files_to_3d_print.zip.

+The step-by-step instructions can be found [here](https://www.osamaeld.com/static/media/Radar_Instrument_Step_By_Step.be790a39.pdf).
+The final submitted report for this contest can also be found [here](https://www.osamaeld.com/static/media/Radar_Instrument_Report.c7658993.pdf).

 ## Setting up the streaming server
 To start receiving detection data from connected radar sensors, a streaming server has to be set up.
 The server is inside the directory called **rpi_xc112** and to run it, enter the following command from the current directory in the terminal: